rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationVsphere.md

 Update the multi-tag filter

 Supported in v7.0+
-Updates the name, condition, and description of the specified multi-tag filter.
+v7.0-v9.1: Updates the name, condition, and description of the specified multi-tag filter. v9.2: Updates the name, condition, and description of the specified multi-tag filter.
+It is not supported on Standalone Hosts.

 - There is a single argument of type UpdateVsphereAdvancedTagInput.
 - Returns UpdateVsphereAdvancedTagReply.